 Anything and everything you put in your drain(s) and toilet(s) is pumped at least once and as many as four times.
 While the pipes and pumps are reliable and designed for this application, some items are more likely to clog the pipes or pumps which could result in a backup or spill into Lake Serena.
 These objects include: mop heads, flushable wipes, disposable diapers and cooking fat/oil/grease (FOG).
 Please dispose of these items in your trash rather than flushing them down the toilet or drain.

 The fee for sewer service is a flat rate of $1,519 per year.

 Connection of a new home requires completion an Application for Water/Sewer Connection Permit and payment of a $7,800 facility fee.
 Detailed information on the process is available here.

 Click Here: Instructions to Applicant:

 Click Here: Application for Water & Sewer Connection

 Remodels and Additions

-The District must review all plans for remodels or additions.
+All plans for remodels or additions (regardless of the scope of work) must be submitted directly to the District.
 There are no additional fees for the addition of plumbing fixtures but the sewer service pipe from the house to the street must be pressure tested, all existing plumbing fixtures must be low-flow before the project is considered complete.
 Detailed information on the process is available here: Instructions to Applicant